cpjobling/eg-150-textbook/laplace_transform/4/inverse_laplace.md

 ##### Numerical solution

-We use function `conv` to perform polynomial mul
+We use function `conv` to perform polynomial multiplication

 ```{code-cell}
 ---